 “I am not aware of studies showing positive outcomes,” Hirschfield says.

 What Should Educators (And Parents) Do?

 “I don’t necessarily think we have to pick a side,” Dong says.
-“It is possible that we can keep trouble kids disciplined by not by removing them.”
+“It is possible that we can keep troubled kids disciplined by not by removing them.”

-Because there’s hope for most disruptive students—as long as they stay in school, and are given the chance to turn their lives around.
+There’s hope for most disruptive students — as long as they stay in school and are given the chance to turn their lives around.
 “It’s normal in both childhood and adolescence developmental stages to test boundaries and experiment with risky behavior,” Rosenbaum says.
 “All children need second, third, and fourteenth chances to grow up to be responsible adults.”